 Vincent van Gogh (1853 - 1890), Saint-Rémy-de-Provence, May 1890

-Van Gogh painted this still life in the psychiatric hospital in Saint-Rémy.
-For him, the painting was mainly a study in colour.
-He set out to achieve a powerful colour contrast.
-By placing the purple flowers against a yellow background, he made the decorative forms stand out even more strongly.
-The irises were originally purple.
-But as the red pigment has faded, they have turned blue.
-Van Gogh made two paintings of this bouquet.
-In the other still life, he contrasted purple and pink with green.
+Van Gogh painted this still life in the asylum in Saint-Rémy.
+The painting was first and foremost a colour study for him.
+He was looking for a powerful contrast of colours.
+By placing the purple flowers against a yellow background, the decorative shapes stood out even more.
+Originally the irises were purple.
+Due to the fading of a red pigment the flowers have since turned blue.
+Van Gogh painted the bouquet twice.
+In the other still life, however, he strove for a contrast of purple and pink against green.

 This masterpiece by Vincent van Gogh can be seen in the Van Gogh Museum in Amsterdam.
-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

-With your purchase you immediately support the Van Gogh Museum ♥
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥